Best Action Cameras in Australia (2026)

 Pros

-• + Waterproof to 20m without housing — best in class at this price
+• + Waterproof to 18m without housing — best-in-class for caseless diving

 Cons